scale-it/algo-builder/README.md

 # Algorand Builder

-Framework to automate development of Algorand Assets and Smart Contracts.
+Framework to automate development of Algorand Assets and Smart Contracts:

++ `algob`: tool
++ `types/algosdk`: TypeScript typings for algosdk-js
++ `algorand-js`: light algorand runtime and TEAL interpreter (work in progress)

 ## Objectives

-Algorand builder is an trustworthy framework for Algorand dapps (Decentralized Applications).
+Algorand Builder is an trustworthy framework for Algorand dapps (Decentralized Applications).
 Its main goal is to make shipping Algorand applications simple, efficient, and scalable.
 Think about it as a Truffle suite for Algorand.
-The framework provides following functionality:
+The framework provides following functionality through the `algob` tool:

 + REPL (console Read-Eval-Print-Loop) to quickly and easily interact with Algorand Standard Assets and Smart Contracts
 + integrated testing framework,